Chronic cough: Epidemiology

 The prevalence of chronic cough in many communities in Europe and the U.S. is 9–33% of the population.
 Chronic cough is three times more common in those who smoke compared to people who never smoke.
-Data analysis shows that exposure to tobacco smoke in a home environment is a risk factor for children due to secondhand smoke inhalation.
+The most important risk factors for chronic cough are tobacco smoking and working in a dusty job.
+Exposure to tobacco smoke in a home environment is also a risk factor for children due to second-hand smoke inhalation.
 Other causes of chronic cough include higher particulate matter concentrations in air, related to increase cough and sore throat in children.
 An increase in nitrogen dioxide has also shown a rising association with chronic cough syndrome.

 Children

 A cough that is four weeks or longer in duration is considered chronic for children.
 Most common causes for children include asthma, respiratory tract infections and GERD.
+An estimation of between one and 21% of children suffer from chronic cough.
 Causes typically diagnosed include viral bronchitis, post-infectious cough, cough-variant asthma, upper airway cough syndrome, psychogenic cough and GERD.
 Due to some diagnostic methods being invasive, typically children are not suitable for such diagnosis under the age of 15.
 However, the bare minimum tests include chest radiography and spirometry.